janbredenbeek/ZXSpectrum-Basicode/README.md

 Unlike ZX BASIC, this extended interpreter does NOT check the syntax of a BASIC line on entry.
 You will usually get a 'Nonsense in BASIC' report when there is a syntax error.
 I do not consider this a great loss since its main use is to run BASICODE programs which have already been written.
 If you do get 'Nonsense in BASIC' when running a BASICODE program, check the corresponding line for errors (mostly caused by improper use of separators in PRINT statements, e.g. PRINT "The value of A is"A ) and manually correct it.

+The BASICODE extension stores variables in a different way than ZX BASIC.
+As a consequence, variables are not saved along with the program and you cannot save them using SAVE..DATA.
+BASICODE-3 has provisions for storing data using the subroutines 500 to 580, which can be used for storing and retrieving data in a sequential way, using BASICODE tape format or microdrive/floppy emulation (depending on the value of NF, for NF>=2 the subroutines work as-is on a Interface-1 compatible storage system).

+If you make any changes to the BASIC program, all variables will be cleared.

 ### Converting a BASIC program to BASICODE (*C)
 This does the opposite of the \*T command.
 A BASICODE-compliant program is converted from the Spectrum to BASICODE.